David Bernstein (businessman): Wembley Stadium Limited

 Bernstein took over from Michael Jeffries in July 2008, after the stadium was plagued by years of construction delays and financial mismanagement.
 Bernstein worked with FA secretary and fellow chartered accountant, Alex Horne and refinanced the £341m loan to secure the stadium's short-term future.

-Football Association chairman
+Football Association

 Bernstein became chairman of the Football Association on 25 January 2011.
 The nomination was met with surprise, with many expecting David Dein to be promoted as chairman.
 However some analysts see Bernstein as a "safe pair of hands", and point to business revivals with ailing companies such as French Connection, Manchester City and Wembley Stadium Limited that have given weight to his appointment.
 Bernstein was appointed Commander of the Order of the British Empire (CBE) in the 2014 New Year Honours for services to football.

 Demands for FIFA reform

 Bernstein's appointment as chairman followed the failed 2018 World Cup bid in December 2010.
 Bernstein aimed to foster better relations with the FIFA Executive Committee in an aim to enforce English influence at the top of FIFA.
 However, accusations of bribery and members suspended on suspicion of corruption at FIFA meant the FA and Bernstein took a tougher stance with FIFA with a demand of reform.

 Ultimately, the FA abstained from the 2011 FIFA presidential election between incumbent president Sepp Blatter and Mohammed Bin Hammam.
 Bin Hammam was later suspended by FIFA days prior to the election and the FA demanded that the election would be postponed with only one name on the ballot paper two days prior to the election.
 With only a day The FA managed to get 17 football associations to support their demand.
 Other football associations such as Germany also vented their concern at the events unfolding at FIFA as too did FIFA sponsors.